Xavier Paul

 Xavier Brooks Paul Jr. (born February 25, 1985) is an American former professional baseball outfielder.
-He played in Major League Baseball (MLB) for the Los Angeles Dodgers, Pittsburgh Pirates, Cincinnati Reds and Arizona Diamondbacks.
+He played in Major League Baseball (MLB) for the Los Angeles Dodgers, Pittsburgh Pirates, Cincinnati Reds, and Arizona Diamondbacks.

 Early life

 While at Slidell High School in 2003 he was selected to Baseball America's second team High School All-American team after batting .391 with nine homers, 17 RBIs and 18 stolen bases.
 He then hit .444 for Team USA at the 2003 Pan American Games.
 He also played with the 2001 Junior National Team that won a gold medal at the World Championships.
 He was named the state of Louisiana 2003 Mr. Baseball.

-Baseball career
+Playing career

 Los Angeles Dodgers

-Paul was drafted in the fourth round of the June 2003 MLB Draft by the Los Angeles Dodgers.
-He made his professional debut with the Ogden Raptors and was selected to the Rookie League All-Star team after hitting .307 for the Raptors.
+Paul was drafted by the Los Angeles Dodgers in the fourth round, with the 121st overall selection, of the 2003 Major League Baseball draft.
+He made his professional debut with the rookie-level Ogden Raptors and was selected to the Rookie League All-Star team after hitting .307 in 69 appearances.

-In 2004, he was tagged by Baseball America as having the best outfield arm in the Dodgers system and as the Dodgers seventh-best prospect.
-He hit .262 for the Columbus Catfish that season.
+In 2004, Paul was tagged by Baseball America as having the best outfield arm in the Dodgers system and as the Dodgers seventh-best prospect.
+He hit .262 with nine home runs, 72 RBI, and 10 stolen bases for the Single-A Columbus Catfish that season.

-He played for the Vero Beach Dodgers in 2005 and 2006, and was ranked by Baseball America as the Best Defensive outfielder in the entire Single-A level.
+Paul played for the High-A Vero Beach Dodgers in 2005 and 2006, and was ranked by Baseball America as the Best Defensive outfielder in the entire Single-A level.

-In 2007, he played for the Double-A Jacksonville Suns, hitting .291 with 11 homers and 17 stolen bases.
+In 2007, Paul played for the Double-A Jacksonville Suns, hitting .291 with 11 home runs and 17 stolen bases.
 Paul was selected to the Southern League Mid-season All-Star Team.
 He played in the Arizona Fall League after the season and was promoted to the Las Vegas 51s and placed on the Dodgers 40 man roster for the 2008 season.
-He hit .316 with Las Vegas that season in 115 games.
+Paul hit .316 with nine home runs, 68 RBI, and 17 stolen bases for Las Vegas that season across 115 appearances.